jakubdrobny/speedcubingslovakia/README.md

         - `JWT_SECRET_KEY` - could be anything for local development
         - `MAIL_USERNAME` - email address from which to send the newsletter emails from and to which to send alerts about suspicous results
         - `MAIL_PASSWORD` - for gmail it has to be the [app password](https://support.google.com/accounts/answer/185833?hl=en)
-        - `DRIVE_BACKUP_FOLDER_ID` - you can find this id in the url when you open the google drive directory in your browser
+        - `DRIVE_<DB|MONITORING>_BACKUP_FOLDER_ID` - you can find these ids in the url when you open the corresponding google drive directory in your browser
         - the paths in the variables should not be changed, since they are paths inside the docker containers, not your machine
     2. Copy the `backend/cronjob/crontab.example` file into a new `crontab` file in the `backend/cronjob` directory (and change the schedule as you wish).
+    3. Create service account according to [this](https://developers.google.com/workspace/guides/create-credentials) guide and save the created crendentials into `backend/drive-credentials-development.json`.
+Do NOT forget to share the backups folders with the create service account.
 2. Start the entire application (frontend, backend, database, scrambling service, cron jobs and the monitoring stack) with:

 `docker compose -f docker-compose.dev.yml up -d --build`